Agency workers

 Umbrella companies

-Agencies specialise in finding people work assignments, but they often don’t want to do all the HR/payroll administration for those on their books, so they effectively outsource it to umbrella companies (‘umbrellas’).
-See our dedicated page for more information on umbrella companies.
+Agencies specialise in finding people work assignments, but they often don’t want to do all the HR/payroll administration for those on their books, so they can sometimes outsource it to umbrella companies (‘umbrellas’).
+Where this happens, an agency will recommend or send you to an umbrella company from their Preferred Supplier List, who will usually take you on as their own employee.

 A good agency should make sure any umbrella company they are recommending or sending you to meets all its legal responsibilities.
 They should also make sure they hand over sufficient funds to cover all the costs that the umbrella company will now have in respect of you.
-This includes your gross pay rate plus all of the costs of employment (for example holiday pay, employers NIC, auto enrolment costs) and the margin.
+This includes your gross pay rate plus all of the costs of employment (for example holiday pay, employers National Insurance, auto enrolment costs) and the margin.
 These things together make the ‘umbrella company or assignment rate’ (the rate paid by the agency to the umbrella company).
 This money becomes the umbrella company’s income, from which they will then pay you your wage.
 It is important that you are clear on what rate your agency is quoting you to work through an umbrella – it should be the uplifted umbrella company or assignment rate.

 Travel expenses

-• Trips from your assignment office or other work location to visit a customer or other workplace, and can also include travel directly from your home to visit a customer or to another workplace (unless the journey is practically the same as the journey from your home to your normal place of work, for example, because the customer lives near your office).
+- Trips from your assignment office or other work location to visit a customer or other workplace, and can also include travel directly from your home to visit a customer or to another workplace (unless the journey is practically the same as the journey from your home to your normal place of work, for example, because the customer lives near your office).

-• Travel expenses of those who have a 'travelling appointment' (that is, where the duties themselves inherently involve travelling) such as a delivery driver or meter reader, are also allowable.
+- Travel expenses of those who have a 'travelling appointment' (that is, where the duties themselves inherently involve travelling) such as a delivery driver or meter reader, are also allowable.
 A person who holds a travelling appointment can get relief for all their travelling expenses (even where the journey starts from home!).
 Where he or she has to attend an office or depot at the start and end of the day to report in or receive instructions say, travel between there and home is not allowable.

-• Following on from this, they also accept that when an agency worker incurs expenses in travelling between the premises of two or more end clients in the course of a day, the expenses of travelling from one to the other are allowable provided that the end clients were all obtained through the same agency, and the worker starts and finishes the day at his or her own home.
+- Following on from this, HMRC also accept that when an agency worker incurs expenses in travelling between the premises of two or more end clients in the course of a day, the expenses of travelling from one to the other are allowable provided that the end clients were all obtained through the same agency, and the worker starts and finishes the day at his or her own home.

 Tips on managing your tax position